openschc/openschc/README.md

     S: sending something
     R: receiving something
     B: I/O Blocking
-    T1: Timer in CONT* state. a message from the sender is expected to arrive within the span.
+    T1: Timer of CONT* state in the fragment receiver.
-    T2: Timer in SEND_ALL* state. an ack message from the receiver is expected to arrive within the span.
+    T2: Timer of SEND_ALL* state in the fragment sender.
-    T3: Timer in SEND_ACK* state. a message from the sender is expected to arrive within the span.
+    T3: Timer of CONT_ALL* state in the fragment receiver.
+    T4: Timer of SEND_ACK* state in the fragment receiver.

     If the link is not stable, T1 should be bigger than you excepted.
-    T2 and T3 are recomended to be more than double of T1 in order to wait for a round-trip flow.  i.e. T1 < 2*T2 =< T3 =< T2
+    T2, T3 and T4 are recomended to be more than double of T1.
+    This is because these are round-trip flow. i.e. T1 < 2*T1 =< T2 =< T3 =< T4

 - WINDOW mode